pulumi/docs/content/case-studies/mercedes-benz-rdna/_index.md

       anchor: the-road-ahead
 ---

+## About MBRDNA

-Embedded in a worldwide network, Mercedes-Benz Research & Development North America (MBRDNA) continuously strives to remain at the forefront of successful automotive research and development.
+Embedded in a worldwide network, Mercedes-Benz Research & Development North America continuously strives to remain at the forefront of successful automotive research and development.
 MBRDNA is headquartered in Silicon Valley, California, with key areas of Autonomous Driving, Advanced Interaction Design, Digital User Experience, Machine Learning, Customer Research, and Open Innovation.
 In Redford, Michigan, the focus is on